NLnetLabs/cascade/doc/manual/source/key-management.rst

 The key manager maintains a state file for each zone.
-The state file lists the keys in the key set, the current key roll state, and has the DNSKEY, CDS, and CDNSKEY RRsets. key generation (which algorithm to use, whether to use a CSK and a KSK and a ZSK), parameters for key rolls (whether key rolls are automatic or not), the lifetimes of keys and signatures, etc.
+The state file lists the keys in the key set, the current key roll state, and has the DNSKEY, CDS, and CDNSKEY RRsets, key generation (which algorithm to use, whether to use a CSK and a KSK and a ZSK), parameters for key rolls (whether key rolls are automatic or not), the lifetimes of keys and signatures, etc.